About

 A circle and triangle in motion

 The circles and triangles are a deliberate abstraction of AA's historic Recovery, Unity, and Service symbol.
-They are broken apart and set in motion to suggest that secular AA welcomes individual paths through the program rather than one rigid form.
+In our mark, those familiar shapes open into motion to suggest that secular AA welcomes individual paths through the program rather than one rigid form.

 The gold points represent members.
 The lines between them represent the connections that hold the fellowship together.
 The three legacies remain present in the wordmark, while the geometry opens into movement, curiosity, and room for honest belief or non-belief.